PatrickKyei/exception/_posts/2022-11-19-it-automation-with-python-coursera.md

 ---
-title: IT Automation With Python - Coursera
+title: IT Automation With Python
 date: 2022-11-16 11:27:00 +00
 categories: [Technical, Automation]
 tags: [technical, it automation, projects]     # TAG names should always be lowercase